Reporting Fiscal Misconduct

 - Do not discuss the situation with anyone inside the University other than Internal Audit personnel.

 Any employee or student associated with the University who knows or suspects fiscal misconduct has the responsibility to notify Internal Audit.
-Notification can be anonymous if the individual so chooses; however, revealing your identity enables us to ask follow-up questions which are important to the investigation.
+Notification can be anonymous if the individual so chooses.
 Notification may be made using EthicsPoint Reporting.

 Employees, students, and others associated with the University who in good faith report actual or suspected fiscal misconduct will be protected from professional retaliation by those committing the actual or suspected fiscal impropriety.
 All information submitted to Internal Audit will be kept confidential to the extent possible.
 For additional information, please review the the University’s Whistleblower Policy.